gotson/komga-website/website/docs/community/podman.md

 # Start komga on boot
 WantedBy=multi-user.target default.target
 ```

-### Podman Quadlet (with Komf)
+### podman quadlet files for using komf

-> These quadlet files were tested with podman 4.5.3
+> These quadlet files were tested with podman version 4.5.3

 If you wanted to run komf alongside komga I would recommend running them both of them in a pod.
-Create the following Quadlet files in `~/.config/containers/systemd`.
-Optionally create a subfolder for komga in `~/.config/containers/systemd` to keep the Quadlet files.
+Create the following Quadlet files in `~/.config/containers/systemd/komga`

 #### komga.pod